SzD88/SzD88/README.md

 ### Welcome on my GitHub
-I am an aspiring programmer from Poland, constantly trying to improve my backend and frontend skills.
+I am an aspiring programmer from Poland, constantly improving my backend and frontend skills.
 I am currently working on several frontend and backend projects using ASP.NET and Angular.

 My favorite technologies in order of most used: